dimikara/50DaysOfUdacity/README.md

 # UPDATE: #50DaysOfUdacity - The adventure continues

-After the extension given for the course (30th of September, instead of the 10th), I will continue to post to in the challenge, including a new one as well: #26daysofconcepts.
+After the extension given for the course (30th of September, instead of the 10th), I will continue to post in the challenge, including a new one as well: #26DaysOfConcepts.

-Twenty-six days for the 26 letters of the English alphabet, each with important terms taken from the scholarship course or the field of Machine Learning in general.
+Twenty-six days for the 26 letters of the English alphabet, each with important terms taken from the scholarship course and/or the field of Machine Learning in general.

 ___